-In 2014, there were 53,839 tax filers in the city that received the EITC and DCEITC.
+In 2014, 53,839 tax filers received the EITC and DCEITC.
 These were comprised of 41,391 filers with qualified children and 12,448 without qualified children (Figure 5).
-With the expansion of the DCEITC for childless workers in 2015, there was a 26.8 percent increase in total DCEITC claimants with nearly all the increase being attributed to 12,490 new childless workers (2,983 who were also eligible for the EITC and 9,507 who were still not eligible for the EITC and not previously eligible for the DCEITC).
+With the expansion of the DCEITC for childless workers in 2015, there was a 26.8 percent increase in total DCEITC claimants with nearly all the increase being attributed to 12,490 new childless workers (2,983 who were also eligible for the Federal EITC and 9,507 who were still not eligible for the Federal EITC and not previously eligible for the DCEITC).